mccpy/hw-3-valentinvarbanov/README.md

 Download (cut-and-paste) and run Preparation Program 1.
 Explain in a few words each:

 * Which geometrical object does it draw?

+four circles

 * What is the color of the object, and where is it specified?

+red, fc='r' is the code that specifies it

 * How does it implement periodic boundary conditions?
 * What makes that you can see it on the computer screen?

+13: `pylab.show()`

 * Does this program create a file?
 What is this file's name?
 How would you change it?

+yes, it creates a file with name one_disk.png.
+If we need another name we could change the parameter to show_conf function

 ## A2